-7 Common Reasons For Losing Your Best Talent
+7 Common Reasons for Losing Your Best Talent

 how not lose your best employees

-Sometimes you can’t do anything about someone leaving your company.
+Sometimes, you can’t do anything about someone leaving your company.
 But you might as well learn from these 7 common mistakes that drive the best talent out of your door faster than you can say “Talent”!

-Sometimes there’s a good reason.
+Sometimes, there’s a good reason.
 Maybe the person was a bad fit for the team or moved away for personal reasons.
 On the other hand, they may have been offered an opportunity too great to pass up.
 Even if it’s a difficult changeover, it feels fundamentally right in those situations.

 But how about the rest of the time?